cloudfoundry/stratos/docs/aws_deploy.md

 * Locate your `hcp-k8s-node` instance and note its private IP and instance ID.
 The best way is to filter instances by your VPC ID.

-* SSH into the "node" instance and perform an explicit Docker login:
+* SSH into the "node" instance and perform an explicit Docker login [is this still needed?]:
   ```
   ssh <NODE PRIVATE IP>
   sudo su